What is a notary?

 Should I sign or date the document being notarized before I visit a Notary?

-No. We recommend you don't sign or date any documents before seeing the Notary, since some documents must be signed in the presence of a Notary.
+No. We recommend you don't sign or date any documents before seeing the Notary, since some documents must be logged in the presence of a Notary.

 Will Bank of America provide witnesses (if needed) for a notarization?